-Tufts offers more than 150 majors and minors, ranging from popular options like International Relations and Computer Science, to unique programs in Civic Studies, International Literary and Visual Studies, and Film and Media Studies.
+Tufts offers more than 150 majors and minors, ranging from popular options like International Relations and Computer Science, to unique interdisciplinary programs in Civic Studies, International Literary and Visual Studies, and Human Factors Engineering.

 Students study in our School of Arts and Sciences, School of Engineering, and School of the Museum of Fine Arts at Tufts.
 Through the SMFA at Tufts, students can pursue a Bachelor of Fine Arts (BFA) in interdisciplinary studio art, or a five-year combined degree BFA + BA/BS with the School of Arts and Sciences.